 We again use the variance stabilizing transformation to prepare the data for

 ComBat (this makes count data resemble expression estimates obtained from microarrays, as ComBat was originally developed for microarrays):

 # Guided / non-blind variance stabilizing transformation vst_guided <- varianceStabilizingTransformation(dds, blind = FALSE)

 ComBat we need two additional pieces of information: i) A design matrix describing the biological or wanted effects and ii) the known but unwanted batch effect.
 We first specify the design matrix, and then run

-# Design matrix of wanted effects bio_effects <- model.matrix(~ Class, data = colData(RSE)) # Run ComBat assay(RSE, "ComBat") <- ComBat(dat = assay(vst_guided), batch = RSE$Batch, mod = bio_effects) #> Found2batches #> Adjusting for1covariate(s) or covariate level(s) #> Standardizing Data across genes #> Fitting L/S model and finding priors #> Finding parametric adjustments #> Adjusting the Data
+# Design matrix of wanted effects bio_effects <- model.matrix(~ Class, data = colData(RSE)) # Run ComBat assay(RSE, "ComBat") <- ComBat(dat = assay(vst_guided), batch = RSE$Batch, mod = bio_effects) #> Found 253 genes with uniform expression within a single batch (all zeros); these will not be adjusted for batch. #> Found2batches #> Adjusting for1covariate(s) or covariate level(s) #> Standardizing Data across genes #> Fitting L/S model and finding priors #> Finding parametric adjustments #> Adjusting the Data

 We can redo the PCA-plot, to see the global effect of the batch effect correction:

 # Overwrite assay assay(vst_guided) <- assay(RSE, "ComBat") # Plot as before plotPCA(vst_guided, "Class")